 Morley Winograd is a nationally known expert on the Millennial generation.
 He is co-author (with Mike Hais) of three highly acclaimed books, “Millennial Momentum” (2011), “Millennial Makeover” (2008), and “Millennial Majority” (2013) on the impact the generation will have on America’s future.
 Morley is also a Senior Fellow at the University of Southern California’s Annenberg School’s Center on Communication Leadership and Policy.
 He served as senior policy advisor to Vice President Al Gore during the second term of the Clinton administration and directed its reinventing government efforts.

 Doug Ross has started and managed public charters schools in Michigan.
 His work currently focuses on learning how to turn around failing urban high schools.
 Doug has also had a distinguished public service career.
-During President Clinton’s first term, he was Assistant U.S. Secretary of Labor for Employment and Training; and previously served as Michigan’s Director of Commerce and a member of the Michigan Senate.
+During President Clinton’s first term, he was Assistant U.S. Secretary of Labor for Employment and Training; he previously served as Michigan’s Director of Commerce and a member of the Michigan Senate; and he most recently served as a senior adviser to Gov. Gretchen Whitmer.

 Prior to founding his public affairs firm in 1987, Laird served as assistant director of the Community Services Administration during the Carter administration and Chief Policy Assistant for Governor Booth Gardner of Washington.
 As a consultant, Laird provides public affairs and strategic communication planning services, facilitates efforts to resolve disputes and identify common interests among government and private sector officials, and works with executives and boards of directors on strategic planning.
 Laird also has extensive campaign management experience and teaches strategic communications at the University of Washington.